 - Female guards the eggs until hatching.

-- Do not have an aquatic larval stage; they hatch straight unto small fully formed salamanders.
+- Do not have an aquatic larval stage; they hatch straight into small fully formed salamanders.

 Cool Biology Facts

-- The color differences might be associated to different levels of elevation and temperature.
+- The color differences might be associated with different levels of elevation and temperature.

 - They are extremely sensitive to habitat changes due to logging.
 They currently are in two protected areas: Olympic National Park and Mt.
 St. Helens National Monument.
 View their status on the IUCN Red List of Threatened Species.